splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-ts-logs.rst

 The clean-up procedure might fail if you remove IAM permissions or due to throttling, for example if there are too many API calls to update CloudWatch Log Groups subscriptions.

-To re-try the clean-up process, you have two options:
+To retry the clean-up process, you have two options:

 * Observability Cloud UI (beta feature - limited availability): Go to the context menu in the integration list and select Cleanup.
 * API: Set ``logsSyncState`` to the ``CANCELLING`` state.